 - Dream World Resort, Kundasang.

+In Kundasang, I stayed at Dream World Resort.
+The room was basic, but the views?
+Simply unbeatable.
+It’s a great choice for those who value privacy—it’s tucked away from the main road.
 I would highly recommend this resort if you value privacy and breathtaking views.
 While the room was basic, it provided a comfortable place to sleep.
-Here’s my post about the resort: Dream World Resort Kundasang: Basic Resort, Unbeatable Views.
+Check out my full post about it here: Dream World Resort Kundasang: Basic Resort, Unbeatable Views.

 As usual, having a tour guide to lead me to well-known attractions during my trip is something I always prefer.
 It’s hassle-free, so I don’t have to use too much brainpower.
 Local guides always know the best spots, especially hidden ones!
 It is something I love about having a tour guide with me.